 Sure, I think that is because I only do what I am most interested in and do everything with my purest intention to learn and grow and fully embrace the experience.

-This is a series Thorp has long been conceptualizing and it’s finally ready to released into the world.
+This is a series Thorp has long been conceptualizing and it’s finally ready to release into the world.
 Here are the details on the prints —

 ‘The Epoch’ Series

 Monday April 20th at 10AM PST through May 15th at 4PM PST

 Each print is $40 and will available at ashthorp.com.
 The set of all four prints will be available at a special price of $120 for the first 72 hours.